Costeer/Gruvbox-Material-Themes/README.md

 4. If you know of anny Wallpapers/Themes open a Pull request and i will consider adding it

-5. I hope this repo can be a valueble resurce in your search for Gruvbox Material themes and wallpapers :3
+5. I hope this repo can be a valuable resurce in your search for Gruvbox Material themes and wallpapers :3

 ### Index:
 - Themes